WalenPiotr/movies-solution/README.md

 1. Setup database (postgreSQL)
 2. Git clone this repo
-3. Provide env variables in development.env file placed in root of this repo
+3. Provide env variables in development.env file placed in root of this repo (with OMDB API key and database config)

 #### Example development.env